medialize/ally.js/docs/tutorials/focusing-in-svg.md

 1. remove the `<input>` element injected in step 1
 1. `document.body` is now the active element

-As of `v#master` the utility [`ally.element.blur`](../api/element/blur.md) incorporates the above workaround to shift focus away from SVG elements in all versions of Internet Explorer, Microsoft Edge and Firefox below version 51.
+As of `v1.4.0` the utility [`ally.element.blur`](../api/element/blur.md) incorporates the above workaround to shift focus away from SVG elements in all versions of Internet Explorer, Microsoft Edge and Firefox below version 51.

 ## Styling focused SVG elements